wayneshn/power-formulas-site/privacy.md

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

-This Privacy Policy applies only to our online activities and is valid for visitors to our website (“Website”) and users of the Logic Sheet Google workspace add-on (“Service”) with regards to the information that they shared and/or collect in Logic Sheet.
-This policy is not applicable to any information collected offline or via channels other than this Website or the Logic Sheet Google workspace add-on Service.

 ## Consent

-By using our website, you hereby consent to our Privacy Policy and agree to its terms.
+By using Logic Sheet, you hereby consent to our Privacy Policy and agree to its terms.

 ## Information we collect

 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.

 If you contact us directly, we may receive additional information about you such as your name, email address, phone number, the contents of the message and/or attachments you may send us, and any other information you may choose to provide.

-When you register for an Account, we may ask for your contact information, including items such as name, company name, address, and email address.

 ## Add-on Authorization scopes